CBSE Class 9 > Class 9 Notes > Social Studies (SST) > Short Answer Questions - Electoral Politics

 Ans: Three common techniques of election campaigning are:

-1. Contacting Voters Directly: Candidates personally meet and interact with voters to gain support.
+1. Contacting Voters Directly: Candidates personally meet and interact with voters through door-to-door visits, meetings with local groups and household outreach to explain their plans and listen to concerns.

-2. Holding Public Meetings and Rallies: Parties organize gatherings where leaders address the public and highlight their agendas.
+2. Holding Public Meetings and Rallies: Parties organise gatherings where leaders address the public, present their agendas and try to mobilise support through speeches and slogans.

-3. Using Media: Candidates and parties use newspapers, television, and now social media to promote their campaign messages.
+3. Using Media: Candidates and parties use newspapers, television and social media to promote their campaign messages, share manifestos and reach voters who cannot attend meetings.

 Q9.
 Discuss the importance of elections in a democracy.
 [CBSE 2010]